Follow Us

 Wilfrid Sellars Junior Scholar Essay Prize

-The North American Kant Society is pleased to announce the 14th annual Wilfrid Sellars Essay Prize competition.
+The North American Kant Society is pleased to announce the 14th annual Wilfrid Sellars Essay Prize competition, generously sponsored by Kantian Review.
 This prize will be awarded for the best essay on any topic that demonstrates the continuing relevance of Kant’s philosophy.
 Essays must be single-authored, previously unpublished (work under review or forthcoming will be considered), and cannot exceed 8,000 words in length (including notes and works cited/bibliography).
 Submissions not within this word limit may not be considered.

 The intention behind the Sellars Prize is to help promote original Kantian or Kant-inspired philosophical work of scholars in the early stages of their careers.
 Submissions will be blind-reviewed and judged by members of a review committee drawn from the NAKS Executive Committee and Board of Trustees.